-Sometimes referred to as oxblood or cordovan (a term that’s interchangeable with a specific type of leather), it’s a deep reddish-brown that has style and character for days.
+Sometimes referred to as oxblood or cordovan (a term that’s interchangeable with a specific type of leather), burgundy is a deep reddish-brown color that has style and character.
+However, it can be somewhat confusing as to what trousers suit this color best.

 Read on for a comprehensive guide on how to wear and pair this special shoe color.